rebarbara/fraud/README.md

 - a set of detection algorithms,
 - people to verify fraud and implement corrective measures,
 - visualization tools to help people make diagnoses.

-Experience in each of these areas is described in the following subsections.

 ### Data Sources